President suspends parliament as Sri Lanka crisis worsens

 Rajapakse is seen as being closer to China than Wickremesinghe, who had sought to re-establish stronger ties with traditional ally India.

-The streets of the capital remained calm Saturday but security was tightened around Rajapakse´s residence and the state television station.
+The streets of the capital remained mainly calm Saturday but security was tightened around Temple Trees, Rajapakse’s residence and the state television station.

-Sirisena had withdrawn Wickremesinghe´s security detail and vehicles, said finance minister Mangala Samaraweera.

 Wickremesinghe, 69, who trained as a lawyer and regarded a champion of free market reforms, insisted that he can be removed only by parliament.

-His party has the largest number of seats, but the president´s United People´s Freedom Alliance walked out of the governing coalition shortly before Wickremesinghe was sacked.
+His party has the largest number of seats, but the president’s United People’s Freedom Alliance announced it was walking out of the governing coalition shortly before Wickremesinghe was sacked.

 This is the second time that a president has ousted Wickremesinghe from office.
 In 2004, the then president sacked him and called snap elections.

+Political commentator Victor Ivan said Sirisena’s action was a blatant violation of the constitution.
+“This is a capture of power through a conspiracy,” Ivan said.

+However, Rajapakse loyalist and former foreign minister G. L. Peiris said they believed there was nothing illegal about sacking Wickremesinghe and challenged him to prove his majority on November 16.

-Since his rushed swearing in, Rajapakse has yet to announce any official moves although several of his supporters said they expect a new cabinet to be formed on Sunday and talks were underway.
+Since his rushed swearing in, Rajapakse has yet to announce any official moves although several of his supporters said they expect a new cabinet to be formed on Sunday.

+Speaking to jubilant supporters outside his Colombo home late Friday, Rajapakse called on Wickremesinghe to step down.

+Members of Wickremesinghe’s party must “respect democracy, respect the country and respect the law”, the former president said through a loudhailer from a balcony.

 Rajapakse, 72, is a controversial figure at home and abroad but has pushed for a return to frontline politics since he lost the presidential election to Sirisena in 2015.